Aaron Sorkin Addresses the West Wing Reboot Rumor We Will Never Stop Bringing Up

 On Monday, the West Wing creator sat down for a live taping of The West Wing Weekly podcast, hosted by the West Wing’s own Joshua Malina and film composer Hrishikesh Hirway.
 The pair played a message from series star Bradley Whitford, who asked, “Would you ever consider bringing some characters back?”

 In response, Sorkin shared that his conversation with Greenblatt “nine months, a year ago” made him feel that NBC was interested in a reboot for more than just the ratings.
-“It was incredible, really, because it didn’t seem to be a commercial pitch that he was making,” Sorkin mused.
+“It was incredible, really, because it didn’t seem to be a commercial pitch that he was making,” Sorkin mused, referring to Greenblatt.
 “He was just so bummed out by the world.”